Orawzaq/alx-pre_course/README.md

-This file is mandatory in all ALX School Software Engineering projects
+This file is mandatory in all ALX School Software projects